-Even among experts, depression was occasionally labelled as the “common cold of psychopathology”.
-What at first seems like nothing more than a harmless comparison, can be quite offensive at second glance: Struggling with depression is not like tackling a cold: Joylessness, feelings of worthlessness, sometimes even suicidal thoughts are clearly not on the same level as a cold.
+Even among experts, depression was occasionally labeled as the “common cold of psychopathology”.
+What at first seems like nothing more than a harmless comparison can be quite offensive at second glance: Struggling with depression is not like tackling a cold: Joylessness, feelings of worthlessness, sometimes even suicidal thoughts are clearly not on the same level as a cold.
 However, the comparison does draw attention to something interesting: Depression is a very widespread disorder.

 Understanding Mental Health

 The first step in breaking the taboo around mental health is understanding it better.
 The more we realize how common it is, the easier it will be to stand in this together.
 In the past year alone, roughly every twelfth person in the US struggled with a depressive episode.
 Over the span of one’s life that rate doubles!
 That makes depression one of the most common mental disorders in the world.